All Episodes

 It's one of the challenges that we all face to take the truth to as far and wide an audience as possible.

-It's a great column by Nicholas Christoph, published on Saturday in the New York Times.
+There's a great, I can't believe I'm saying this, it's a great column by Nicholas Kristoff published on Saturday in the New York Times.

-And the essence of Mr. Christoph's column is how shocked researchers have been recently to learn that conservatives and Republicans are far more personally charitable Than liberal Democrats.
+And the essence of Mr. Kristoff's column is how shocked researchers have been recently to learn that conservatives and Republicans are far more personally charitable than liberal Democrats.

 He says, we liberals are personally stingy.